AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-bypass-waf-for-graphql-requests.md

 ---
 # How to bypass WAF for GraphQL requests

-This article explains how to bypass WAF for GraphQL requests when the Fastly WAF is blocking your GraphQL requests.
+This article explains how to bypass WAF for GraphQL requests when the [!DNL Fastly] WAF is blocking your GraphQL requests.

 ## Affected products and versions